inno-devops-labs/S24-core-course-labs/app_python/README.md

 ![docker](https://github.com/slry/S24-core-course-labs/actions/workflows/docker_build_python.yml/badge.svg?branch=lab2)

 ## Overview
-Simple App that shows current Moscow Time and Date
+Simple App that shows current Moscow Time and Date and counts number of visits to the page You can access number of visits via `/visits` endpoint

 ## Requirements
 - Python 3.9 or higher